copernicus-mogley/zkav.club/README.md

 ### Partner Communities

-Mutual aid, support and collaboration is ongoing with and within our partner communities:
+Mutual aid, support and collaboration is ongoing with and within our partner communities.
+Get involved, today!

 - [Zechub](/partners/zechub.md)